2/15/2024

 speaker

-question for Francois on Capital in regards to mortgage specifically.
-So, you know, my understanding of the mortgage reserving rules is that, you know, after a decade or so, you can start releasing a material amount of reserves.
-And mortgage obviously isn't growing now.
-So, I know, but you also have a Bermuda, you know, I think some capital there too.
-So, just curious, is there a material amount of capital coming or expected to come from releasing from the legacy mortgage business?
+First question for Francois on capital. in regards to mortgage specifically.
+So, you know, my understanding of the mortgage reserving rules is that, you know, after a decade or so, you can start releasing a material amount of reserves and, you know, mortgage obviously isn't growing now.
+So it's, I know, but you also have a Bermuda, you know, I think some captives there too.
+So just curious, is there a material amount of capital coming or expected to come from releasing from the legacy mortgage or old mortgage business?

 speaker